bcgov/aqwarnings_shiny/instructions.md

-# Issue and publish an Air quality warning - Wildfire smoke
+# Issue and publish an Air Quality Warning - Wildfire smoke

-Before you begin, you should have access to the team channel with all resources and processes, your username and password for ShinyApps.io and GitHub.
-Speak to [] for any access and onboarding questions.
+Before you begin, you should have access to the Microsoft Teams channel [INSERT LINK] with all resources and processes, your username and password for ShinyApps.io and GitHub.
+Speak to Gail Roth, Sakshi Jain, or Donna Haga for any access and onboarding questions.

 ## Issue warnings (using ShinyApps.io)

-Once you are ready to **issue** an air quality warning here are the steps
+Once you are ready to **issue** an air quality warning here are the steps:

 1. Go to the AQ Warnings ShinyApp: https://bcgov-env.shinyapps.io/aqwarnings_shiny/
     - Select “Login”